MY PRACTICE

 Scent in the Present Tense

-There are many ways of understanding aroma from the inside out that include human and non-human ways of knowing.
-In these contexts, aroma is modal resource for learning, literacy, and training, along with the interpretation or characterization of odours as a sensory skill.
-This extends to the learned skills of our non-human companions, such as SAR and K-9 working dogs, that are trained to effectively identify and track highly specific odours (and at thresholds far below the capacity of the human nose).
+There are many ways of understanding aroma from the inside out that are common to humans, plants, and other species that are fluent interpreters of chemical communication.
+In these contexts, chemical compounds are a resource for survival that requires almost continuous inquiry and exposure to interpret.
+This kind of learned skill can be trained in humans just as it is trained in our non-human companions, such as SAR and K-9 working dogs, to identify and track highly specific odours at thresholds well below the capacity of the human nose.

-Contrary to the popular myth that the primary significance of aroma is to ‘trigger’ emotional responses and memories, smell is most certainly not the ‘most’ powerful, or even effective, so-called cue for recall.
-In fact, scientific studies of olfactory cued memory against other modalities, such as photographs or music, found much stronger recall for visual cues, such as photographs (see Avery Gilbert’s What the Nose Knows, for an accessible, funny, and non-specialist explanation of the science of smell).
-The reality is, true olfactory ‘triggered’ memories are actually far less frequent and rarer than marketers (and journalists) might have us believe but are also immediate, jarring, often unwanted, and sometimes, even traumatic.
-And like all memories “subject to fading, distortion, and misinterpretation” (Gilbert, 2014, p.208).
+Contrary to the popular myth that the primary significance of aroma is to ‘trigger’ emotional responses and memories, smell is most certainly not the ‘most’ powerful, or even effective, ‘cue’ for memory.
+In fact, scientific studies of olfactory-cued memory against other modalities found much stronger recall for visual cues, such as photographs (see Avery Gilbert’s What the Nose Knows, for an accessible, funny, and non-specialist explanation of the science of smell).
+The reality is, true olfactory ‘triggered’ memories are far less frequent and rarer than marketers (and journalists) might have us believe, but are also immediate, jarring, often unwanted, and sometimes, even traumatic.
+And like all memories, “subject to fading, distortion, and misinterpretation” (Gilbert, 2014, p.208).
+The much-celebrated (but scientifically unfounded) Proustian trope, apart from its purposes as a literary device, is actually much closer to a laboured attempt at “recollection” (Gilbert, 2008) than an olfactory-triggered memory.
+But the Proustian trope also highlights the fetish of smell as a prompt for inscription (projecting ourselves at/onto scents), rather than its very important role in learning, characterizing, and evaluating sensory goods (i.e., product testing, quality assurance, and product development) and scent training of SAR and K9 units (which also make use of scented ‘reference standards’).

-The much celebrated (but scientifically unfounded) Proustian trope, apart from its purposes as a literary device, is actually much closer to a laboured attempt at “recollection” (Gilbert, 2008) of the narrator’s feelings and associations with a smell than a characterisation of the odour itself.
-This critique also reflects the limitations of so-called stimulus-response theories that James Gibson long ago rejected.
-In my own research of applied and skilled contexts of aromatic practice involving the use of material resources, I have observed how our attachment to cherished myths, anecdotes, and debunked claims (that continue to enjoy circulation in the media and popular culture) serve to obscure the more grounded expertise of applied practitioners whose facts might serve to contradict consumer fictions.
-As I argue in my chapter for the book Design with Smell, we’re never going to move much beyond the inherently narcissistic relation to sensations as a ‘playback device’ (Ingold, 2011) for cueing/recall until we learn to, instead, smell in the present tense.
+In my research into the development of learning that occurs in applied and skilled contexts of aromatic practice involving the use of material resources, I have observed how our attachment to cherished myths, anecdotes, and debunked claims (that continue to enjoy circulation in the media and popular culture) serves to obscure the more grounded expertise of applied practitioners whose facts might serve to contradict consumer fictions.
+As I argue in my chapter for the book Design with Smell, we’re never going to move much beyond the inherently solipsistic relation to scent as a mere ‘playback device’ (Ingold, 2011) for memories and emotions until we can learn to smell in the present tense.

-During my doctoral research field work in Grasse (linked in the first section), I observed (and smelled) first-hand how the most meaningful and relevant uses of aroma in the context of curation, interpretation, and public education require a full-time staff of mediators to provide one-on-one tutored explorations of raw materials and living sources of odour.
-In contrast with the use of scent as a ‘cue’ or ‘prompt’ to talk about ourselves, the practices I observed were primarily oriented to generating understandings of the source, provenance, and properties of living and raw aromatic materials and the knowledge and know-how (savoir-faire) required to transform these materials.
+During my doctoral research field work in Grasse, I observed (and smelled) first-hand how the most meaningful and relevant uses of aroma in the context of curation, interpretation, and public education require a full-time staff of mediators to provide one-on-one tutored explorations of raw materials and living sources of odour.
+In contrast with the use of scent as a ‘cue’ or ‘prompt’ to talk about ourselves, the practices I observed were primarily oriented to generating understandings of the source, provenance, and properties of living and raw aromatic materials and the knowledge and know-how (savoir-faire) required to transform them.

-In Grasse, the perfumery museum’s trained cultural mediators guided visitors through rooftop greenhouses and a multi-acre garden (run by the perfumery museum) and facilitated hands-on workshops rather than leaving a skilled pedagogical practice to one of the museum’s many stand-alone scent machines.
+In Grasse, the perfumery museum’s trained cultural mediators guided visitors through rooftop greenhouses and a multi-acre garden (run by the perfumery museum) and facilitated hands-on workshops.

 shelves of bottled dried plants